Stablecoins Explained: What Are They and How Do They Work?

 - Transparency Issues: Some issuers have faced criticism for not providing adequate proof of reserves.

-- Regulatory Scrutiny: As their adoption grows, stablecoins are increasingly subject to government oversight, which could impact their usability.
+- Regulatory Scrutiny: As their adoption grows, stablecoins are increasingly subject to government oversight (see the GENIUS Act below).

-- Algorithmic Vulnerabilities: Algorithmic stablecoins are susceptible to market manipulation and technical failures, as seen with TerraUSD’s collapse in 2022.
+- Algorithmic Vulnerabilities: Algorithmic stablecoins are susceptible to market manipulation and technical failures, as seen with TerraUSD’s collapse in 2022, when a coin meant to hold $1 fell to near zero and wiped out tens of billions of dollars.

 Use Cases of Stablecoins